Occasionally, foreign travel may require the alternate payment method of wire transfers or bank drafts.

 - Currency Type (e.g., Euros, Yen)

-The above information is entered in the Foreign Draft section on the Payment Request or Disbursement Voucher document.
+The above information is entered in the Foreign Draft section on the Payment Request or Disbursement Voucher document in the Kuali Financial System (KFS).